banner svg (1)

 According to a Journal of Education and Practice study, children learn better and understand things that are explained to them visually.
 Children can stay on track without feeling overwhelmed or stressed.

-Teachers can use picture schedules to illustrate steps a child should take during meal times.
+Teachers can use picture schedules to illustrate steps a child takes during meal times.
 Likewise, they can also use visual schedules to teach about personal hygiene.

 Since children have shorter attention spans than adults, teachers may experience challenges capturing and maintaining children’s attention for extended periods.
 By introducing visual schedules, children will have simple, predictable steps to follow that will become habits over time, thus improving engagement in the learning process.